schnodo/tdl-refid-fix/README.md

 # tdl-refid-fix
-Based on a backup that is not corrupted, tdl-refid-fix restores task references that were destroyed by ToDoList 8.2.A1.
+Based on a backup that is not corrupted, tdl-refid-fix restores task references that were destroyed by ToDoList 8.2.A1, an alpha version of the software.
 This comes in handy when the task list was worked on for a while before noticing that references had been replaced by plain copies.

+Typically, this only becomes a problem, when the user was careless in using a pre-release in production. 🤷🏻

 The implementation of tdl-refid-fix does not provide a lot of error handling.
 I really needed the tool only once to reconstruct a large number of destroyed references.